Monday

 Rue as an Insect Repellent

-Rue has a woody stem and a bushy habit, and thrives in poor soil as long as it has good sun.
-Rue is an excellent insect repellent, both in the garden and in the home.
-It has historically been used to control fleas, hence its association as an anti-plague herb.
-Rue can be used with a planting of garlic to keep Japanese beetles away from your roses, and for this alone it's won a place in my heart.
+Rue has woody stems and a bushy habit.
+It thrives in poor soil as long as it has good sun (at least 6 hours a day).
+It's an excellent insect repellent both in the garden and in the home.
+It was once used to control fleas, and has a long history as an anti-plague herb.
+Rue can be used in companion planting with garlic to keep Japanese beetles away from roses pretty effectively.
+Use it in your vegetable patch with catnip as a general bug repellent.
+When plants get leggy, whack off a bouquet of stems and use them indoors to discourage pests.

 Tips for Growing Rue